-- 56. More focused financial and technical assistance should be provided to address effectively the problem of food security in net food-importing developing countries.
+54. More focused financial and technical assistance should be provided to address effectively the problem of food security in net food-importing developing countries.
 In particular, concrete measures should be taken to ensure the implementation of the Marrakech Ministerial Decision on Measures Concerning Possible Negative Effects of the Reform Programme on Least Developed and Net Food-Importing Developing Countries.
-Non-trade concerns such as food security, as well as special and differential treatment for developing countries, as referred to in the Agreement on Agriculture, should be taken into account in all relevant bodies and organizations. - 57.
-Another issue requiring attention relates to the fact that many developing countries face problems when trying to diversify into higher value-added and manufactured exports with more dynamic demand prospects.
+Food security should be taken into account in any negotiations on agriculture, as well as non-trade concerns referred to in the Agreement on Agriculture.

+55. Another issue requiring attention relates to the fact that many developing countries face problems when trying to diversify into higher value-added and manufactured exports with more dynamic demand prospects.
 Barriers to entry in those sectors where they should have the best chance of exporting need to be addressed, such as textiles, clothing, and the food industry.
 Sanitary and phytosanitary measures (SPS) should be adopted when justified in line with the SPS Agreement, which recognizes the importance of relevant international standards.
-The full participation of developing countries in the elaboration of international standards in these fields should be enhanced. - 58.
-Market access conditions for agricultural and industrial products of export interest to LDCs should be improved on as broad and liberal a basis as possible and urgent consideration should be given to the proposal for a possible commitment by developed countries to grant duty-free and quota-free market access for essentially all exports originating in LDCs and other proposals to maximize market access for LDCs.
-Consideration should also be given to proposals for developing countries to contribute to improved market access for LDCs' exports.
-All countries that announced market access commitments at the Highlevel Meeting on Integrated Initiatives for Least Developed Countries'

-Trade Development in October 1997 are invited to implement these commitments fully and expeditiously.
+The full participation of developing countries in the elaboration of international standards in these fields should be enhanced.

+56. Market access conditions for agricultural and industrial products of export interest to LDCs should be improved on as broad and liberal a basis as possible [and consideration should be given to the proposal for a commitment by developed countries to grant duty-free and quota-free market access for essentially all exports originating in LDCs].
+[Other developing countries should also contribute to improved market access for LDC exports.]
+All countries that announced market access commitments at the High-level Meeting on Integrated Initiatives for Least Developed Countries' Trade Development in October 1997 are invited to implement these commitments fully and expeditiously.

-59. As many developing countries, including a considerable number of LDCs, are not members of WTO, the accession process should be facilitated and based on terms that take into account their stage of development and the basic principles of special and differential treatment.
+57. As many developing countries, including a considerable number of LDCs, are not members of WTO, the accession process should be facilitated and based on terms that take into account their stage of development and the basic principles of special and differential treatment.